 CATEGORY R – These trees are recommended for removal due to their poor condition rather than to facilitate development.

-What is a Root Protection Area?
+What is the Root Protection Area?

 This is the area around each tree which should contain enough roots to sustain the canopy.
 During a tree survey, the surveyor will measure the diameter of each tree stem.
 For straight-forward, single-stemmed trees in a uniform environment, the Root Protection Area (RPA) is equivalent to a circle with a radius equal to 12 x stem-diameter.
 This means that for a tree with a diameter of 50cm, you should try to avoid disturbing the ground within 6m of the tree stem.

 Unfortunately, trees rarely grow in a uniform environment.
 An arboricultural consultant should amend the shape of the RPA to better suit the site conditions.
 For example, a tree growing adjacent to a road will have few roots under the road and will require the RPA extending further in the opposite direction.

 Do I have to completely avoid all works in RPAs?

 This is certainly a Frequently Asked Question.
 Avoiding disturbance to the RPA will the preferred option of the local authority tree officer since this guarantees no significant impact on tree health.
 However, sometimes it is necessary to develop within RPAs and special construction methods need to be employed to minimise impacting on tree roots.
 Crown Arboricultural Consultants are experts in advising which works are likely to be acceptable to the local authority and which ones are likely to lead to a planning refusal.

 An arboricultural consultant may play a pivotal role in determining whether an application is successful, so you should choose carefully.
 Here are some things to look for: